 Updated: 4 days ago

 (For further material on the subject, click here)

 This is my stand on sexism.
-Society shouldn’t be built upon the leadership of a person based on their sex, male or female.
-A society whose authorities are justified purely due to their sex, is a society that doesn’t optimally extract the potential out of its members.
+Society should not be built upon the leadership of a person based on their sex, male or female.
+A society whose authorities are justified purely due to their sex is a society that does not optimally extract the potential out of its members.

-Furthermore, the notion of a matriarchy is as sexist as a patriarchy is, because even when the upper hand is given to females purely because they’re females, it’s the same sexism that exists when the upper hand is given to males because they’re males and nothing more.
+Furthermore, the notion of a matriarchy is as sexist as a patriarchy.
+Even when the upper hand is given to females purely because they are females, it is the same sexism that exists when the upper hand is given to males because they are males and nothing more.
 Sexism is applied to both sexes, and by choosing matriarchy over patriarchy solely due to the leading figure's sex, sexism is applied nonetheless.